Bayselonarrend/OpenIntegrations/docs/en/md/Instructions/RCON.md

  - MTA
  - etc.

-This library provides two main functions for operation: `CreateConnection` for connection and authorisation on the server, and `ExecuteCommand` for performing actions.
+This library provides two main functions for operation: `CreateConnection` for connection and authorization on the server, and `ExecuteCommand` for performing actions.
 It is also possible to execute single commands without creating a preliminary connection, passing connection parameters to the `ExecuteCommand` method (in this case the connection will be opened and closed within the function, the only option for CLI version).